-In the Settings tab of the HTTP output window (screenshot below) you can define (i) a connection timeout, and (ii) the security settings of a request.
-Note that you can define connection settings separately for each of the window's nine tabs.
+In the Settings tab of the HTTP output window (screenshot below) you can define (i) connection settings, (ii) proxy settings, and (iii) the security settings of a request.
+Note that you can define settings separately for each of the window's nine tabs.
 The screenshot below shows the settings for an HTTPS URL.

 You can specify the amount of time in seconds that XMLSpy will try to make a connection with the web server.
 If this amount of time is reached without a connection being made, then you will get I/O Error 28: Timeout was reached.
 If you wish to not specify a timeout period, then check the Infinite check box.

 Provides a summary of the current proxy settings and a button to open the Proxy Settings section of the Options dialog.

 Click Edit to edit the security settings of a request.
 The HTTP Security Settings dialog (screenshot below) will be displayed.
 Here you can specify HTTPS security settings and set the HTTP authentication credentials for the request being made via that tab.
 If the request's target web server does not use SSL, then only the HTTP authentication credentials will be used.
 If the target web server uses SSL, then both the HTTPS security settings as well as the HTTP authentication credentials will be used.